lyokha/nginx-healthcheck-plugin/README.md

 every 5 (or up to 7) seconds as stated in values *interval* and *peerTimeout* in *constructor* *Conf*.
 Each service has an associated unique *key* specified before the *Conf* declaration: in this example keys are equal to the names of service variables.
-Besides time intervals, in constructor *Conf* a list of upstreams to check, an optional *endpoint* and an optional monitoring port where statistics about failed peers should be sent to are defined.
-Endpoints contain an URL on which health checks will test failed peers, and *passing rules* to describe in which cases failed peers must be regarded as valid again.
-Currently, only two kinds of passing rules are supported: *DefaultPassRule* (when a peer responds with *HTTP status 200*) and *PassRuleByHttpStatus*.
+Besides time intervals in constructor *Conf*, a list of upstreams to check, an optional *endpoint* and an optional monitoring port where statistics about failed peers should be sent to are defined.
+Endpoints contain an URL on which health checks will test failed peers, transport protocol (*Http* or *Https*), and *passing rules* to describe in which cases failed peers must be regarded as valid again.
+Currently, only two kinds of passing rules are
+supported: *DefaultPassRule* (when a peer responds with *HTTP status 200*) and *PassRuleByHttpStatus*.
 Internally, `updatePeers` calls a C function that reads and updates Nginx data related to peer statuses.

 Do not hesitate to declare as many Haskell services as you want, because they are very cheap.
 When you have to check against a large number of upstreams, it